JachymT/a-level-cs-blog/Computer Systems/1.3/1.3.2/notesSQL.md

 WHERE field = false
 ```

-in used same as python, can replace using lots of `AND`s
+in used same as python, can replace using lots of `OR`s
 ```SQL
 WHERE field IN (1,2)
 ```